sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 When we have the transition table, we have to decide the intended behaviour for the cells that are empty.
 The default is to ignore the event and stay in the same state.
-In some cases one might want the system to throw an exception.
+In some cases, one might want the system to throw an exception.
 These decisions depend on the project and the customer's needs.

 As discussed earlier, we can use the transition table to derive tests for sneak paths.